Press the pound key.

 Back from the Dead?

-Posted in Music on April 4, 2011 by audioshards
+Posted in Music on April 4, 2011 by Niveous

 There’s been no activity here on Audioshards in a few days.
 Why?
 I put some more focus on a musical project.
 Which project?
 I’m trying not to talk it up.
 I feel like the more I talk it up, the more pressure that I’ll put on myself.
 And I don’t mean that in a good way.
 I mean that I’ll start thinking of the project like this “I mentioned this out loud.
 If I fail to finish it, it will be such a setback.”